elugens/hello-javascript/docs/additional-questions/regular-expressions/lookahead-lookbehind.md

 ---
 title: Lookahead / Lookbehind
 description: The lookahead approach involves in catching a match based on a proceeding character or digit.
-The lookbehind approach involves in catching a match based on a preceding character or digit.
 sidebar_position: 14
 sidebar_label: Lookahead / Lookbehind
 ---